Anthony Rizzo Player Props: Yankees vs. Rays

 Anthony Rizzo At The Plate

-- Rizzo leads New York with an OBP of .362, plus a team-best slugging percentage of .444.
+- Rizzo has an OPS of .855, fueled by an OBP of .388 to go with a slugging percentage of .468.
+All three of those stats lead New York hitters this season.

-- Among qualified hitters in MLB, he ranks 49th in batting average, 48th in on-base percentage, and 73rd in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 24th, his on-base percentage ranks 23rd, and he is 63rd in the league in slugging.

-- Rizzo enters this game on a four-game hitting streak.
-During his last outings, he's hitting .286.
+- Rizzo enters this game on a eight-game hitting streak.
+In his last games, he's hitting .400 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.